CDLUC3/cloudhost-docker/README.md

 per UCDN instance.
 See admin section for subsequent start/stop functions.

 Define host ports and mount points to map with Docker ports and mounts.
+If you would like the log files and data to be owned by a non-root user, then specify that user in the --user argument.
+Default will be root.
 Naming of your container is also available.

 - docker run \
         --detach \
+        --restart unless-stopped \
+        --user ${UserID}:${GroupID} \
         --name ${NAME} \
         --publish ${PORT_SSL}:30443 \
         --publish ${PORT_HTTP}:38080 \